technofocus-pte/buildmoderniseaiappsdepth/Use case 04/Use case 04.md

     **Note:** This will take around 5 minutes

-6. Once your ASP.NET app is deployed to Azure, your default browser is launched with the URL to the deployed app.
-Add a few to-do items.
+6. Once your ASP.NET app is deployed to Azure, your default browser is launched with the URL to the deployed app. **Add a few to-do items**.

     ![](./media/image35.jpeg)